Roknuzzaman5546/travel-guru-clint/README.md

 - RESTful API with Node.js and Express
 - MongoDB for data storage

+## Usage

+1. Visit the Home Page
+When a user first visits the site, they will be greeted with a beautiful and user-friendly home page.
+The user can see featured destinations, hotels, and places.
+2. View All Hotels
+Navigate to the "All Hotels" page from the home page.
+The user will see a list of all available hotels on the site.
+There is an option to sort hotels by price and search hotels by title on the page for better filtering.
+3. Search for Hotels
+Users can utilize the search bar to find hotels by entering the title of the hotel or place they want to search.
+Results will be filtered according to the search query.
+4. View Hotel or Place Details
+To view more information about a specific hotel or place, users must log in.
+After logging in, users can see the detailed description, including images, amenities, and other information about the selected hotel or place.
+5. Add to Choice List
+From the details page, the user has the option to add a hotel or place to their Choice List.
+This Choice List is a personal collection where users can keep their favorite hotels or places for future reference.
+6. Set Destination
+On the Destination page, users can set their desired travel destinations.
+The chosen destinations will also be added to the user's Choice List.
+7. Manage Choice List
+After adding hotels or places to the Choice List, users can go to their Dashboard and navigate to the Choice List route to view all added items.
+From the Choice List page, users can choose to:
+Cancel or remove items from the Choice List.
+Proceed to Booking by selecting the items they wish to book.
+8. Complete Payment
+After selecting items for booking, the user will be directed to the Payment Page.
+Users must fill in their payment details and confirm the booking.
+After successful payment, the selected items will be booked, and they will be automatically removed from the Choice List.
+9. Leave a Review
+Users can also leave reviews for hotels and places they have visited.
+To do so, they can navigate to the Add Review page and submit their feedback.
+10. Admin Features
+The site admin has special privileges:
+Admin can add new hotels or places.
+Admin can manage, update, or delete listings through the Manage Route.
+11. Blog Page
+There is also a Blog Page where users can read travel-related blogs.
+After logging in, users can comment on blogs.
+Admin credentials for testing:

+Admin Email: rokon@gmail.com
+Admin Password: 123456A#

 ## Installation

 To get a local copy up and running, follow these steps: